Quicr/quicr-protocol-spec/moq-arch.md

 quicr://domain/<application-static-component>/manifest
 ```

 Also to note, a given application might provide non QuicR mechanisms to retrieve the manifest.
-Such mechanisms are out of scope of this document.
+Such mechanisms are out of scop and can be used complementary to the approaches defined in this specification.

 ## Named Objects